 Excessive copper at this level can be associated with cholestatic liver disease, such as primary biliary cirrhosis, primary sclerosing cholangitis, autoimmune hepatitis, and familial cholestatic syndrome.
-Heterozygous carriers for Wilson disease occasionally have modestly elevated values, but rarely higher than 125 mcg/g of dry weight.
+Heterozygous carriers for Wilson disease occasionally have modestly elevated values but rarely higher than 125 mcg/g of dry weight.
 In general, the liver copper content is higher than 250 mcg/g dried tissue in patients with Wilson disease.

 If any of the above findings are without supporting histology and other biochemical test results, contamination during collection, handling, or processing should be considered.
-Genetic testing for Wilson disease (WNDZ / Wilson Disease, ATP7B Full Gene Sequencing with Deletion/Duplication, Varies) is available at Mayo Clinic Laboratories, call 800-533-1710 if you need additional assistance.
+Genetic testing for Wilson disease is available; order WNDZ / Wilson Disease, ATP7B Full Gene Sequencing with Deletion/Duplication, Varies.
+If additional assistance is needed, call 800-533-1710.